myfriendsloveme/myfriendsloveme.github.io/index.md

 ## March 23, 2019
 ### Mental Pain: 2 Physical Pain: 3.0

 [12:59 PM] I'm at a cafe.
 It's really the only cafe I go to that's not on campus.
 It's close from home, and you have to cross a really cute bridge to get there.
 Coffee happens to be cheap, so that's an added perk.
 My mental pain went up this morning.
 As expected, yesterday was just a day.
 I hadn't weathered the storm, and the "sun" was just a tease in the clouds.
 The uncontrollable happiness was probalby just a side effect of the steroid.
 I'm in the tapering phase of the prescription right now, so I feel the effect of steroid less and less.
 Perhaps that's why mental pain has gone up.
-It seems like an inverse relationship.ad
+It seems to be a clear inverse relationship.

-I'm not happy that my muscles haven't healed yet.
+I'm not happy that my muscles have not healed yet.
 There is still a non-insignificant amount of pain in the back, and I worry that this may become a chronic condition.
-I have a permanently messed up right shoulder because I was in a fight once.
+I already have a permanently messed up right shoulder because I was in a fight once.
 And when I say fight, I don't mean the one where both parties beat the crap out of each other until one comes out on top.
 I mean the one where one guy lets the other guy punch him until the guy who didn't throw punches falls down.
 I was that one guy.
 It was at a pickup hockey game in 2016, when an idiot decided to attack me for no reason, and I decided to practice Penn Jillette's extreme pacifism.
 I ate punches and walked out feeling proud for my abstience from retaliation.
 That's how I ended up with a permanently damaged shoulder.
 I hope I don't end up with a permanently damaged back.
-Hunchbacks just aren't cool at all.
+Hunchbacks just aren't cool.

 Elaborating on the mental pain, I feel that I've fallen into the attractor of guilt once again.
-The cycle of regret that has tormented me for weeks now.
+It's the cycle of regret that has tormented me for weeks now.
 Endlessly reminding myself of the shame and guilt of being a "less than a decent man."
 Endlessly dreaming of new sequences of events that would have avoided all the pain and turmoil.
-Endlessly imaging things that will never come true.
+Endlessly imagining things that will never come true.

 It's hard to break out of the cycle.
 No. I don't know if I ever can and will as long as the climate is still "stormy."
-I did develop a few techniques to temporarily over come the attractor though.
+I did develop a few techniques to temporarily overcome the attractor though.
 I read and reread Jocko's poem over and over again.
 And then, I read out loud my daily reminders:

 >  _No mas_
+>
 >  Be kinder
+>
 >  Be stronger
+>
 >  Tell your friends you love them
+>
 >  Because they love you
+>
 >  Determinism + Randomness

 Today is just another hard day.
 Despite the relatively low level of mental pain, it feels so much worse given the mental health peak from yesterday.
 We'll see where today leads me.